slothofexile/slothofexile-overlay/README.md

 **Anyway, these things are neither new, nor unique to Path of Exile.**

-This is inspired partly by these **static** player/streamer overlays that go on top of your menu, health globes, potions, to "skin" the game UI:
+This was first inspired by these **static** player/streamer overlays that go on top of your menu, health globes, potions, to "skin" the game UI:

 &emsp;(This particular example is from 10 years ago [from reddit user Musti_A](https://www.reddit.com/r/pathofexile/comments/5x9pgt/i_made_some_poe_twitch_stream_overlays_free/).)